ResearchTargeted ThreatsDigital Transnational Repression

 This year marks the 25th anniversary of UN Security Council Resolution 1325, a milestone recognizing women’s essential roles in peacemaking, conflict prevention, and post-conflict recovery.
 Yet, as the world celebrates this legacy, new realities challenge its celebration.

-This webinar brings together Citizen Lab researchers with policy advisors, WPS experts, and human rights defenders to reflect on 25 years of the WPS agenda in the age of digital repression.
+This webinar brings together Citizen Lab researchers with policy advisors, Women, Peace and Security (WPS) experts, and human rights defenders to reflect on 25 years of the WPS agenda in the age of digital repression.
 The discussion will explore how gender, technology, and authoritarianism intersect to shape women’s participation in peace and security, and how targets of gendered digital attacks and feminist movements are building resilience and reimagining women’s digital security for the next 25 years.

 Meet the Speakers

-Noura Aljizawi is a senior researcher at the Citizen Lab.
+Noura Aljizawi (she/her) is a senior researcher at the Citizen Lab.
 Her research focuses on digital authoritarianism, disinformation, and digital transnational repression, informed by her background in human rights activism during the Syrian uprising.
 Aljizawi holds a Master’s degree in Global Affairs from the University of Toronto and has been recognized for her work in online safety and digital security.

-Marcus Michaelsen is a senior researcher at the Citizen Lab focusing on digital threats against exiles and diaspora communities.
+Marcus Michaelsen (he/him) is a senior researcher at the Citizen Lab focusing on digital threats against exiles and diaspora communities.
 Previously, he was a senior post-doctoral researcher in the research group on Law, Science, Technology and Society at Vrije Universiteit Brussel.
 He has also held a senior information controls fellowship with the Open Technology Fund, and has worked as a lecturer and postdoc researcher in the Political Science Department of the University of Amsterdam.
 He holds a PhD in Media and Communication Studies from the University of Erfurt in Germany.

 About UNSCR 1325